top of page

 The lion’s head from which the water spouts is believed to be a reference to the annual Lion Sermon, still preached in the church every October, commemorating the miraculous escape of Sir John Gayer (1584 – 1649) from a lion whilst travelling in Syria in 1643.
 Sir John was a merchant of the city and Lord Mayor and created this annual institution as an act of thanksgiving.

-The stonework is in overall good condition, especially the carved figure which is sheltered by the pediment.
-The fountain will be cleaned and failed cement repairs removed and replaced with lime mortar.
-Any organic growth will be removed.
-The existing pipes will be jetted and flushed through, the sump cleaned and emptied, the pump replaced with a new pump and connections made.
+The restoration project involved the fountain being cleaned and failed cement repairs removed and replaced with lime mortar, any organic growth was removed.
+The existing pipes have been jetted and flushed through, the sump cleaned and emptied, the pump replaced with a new pump and connections made.

 whitechapel 2.jpg